Data Centers in Indianapolis

 Power Analysis

-Average Cost Of Power Industrial electricity rates typically range from $0.07 to $0.09 per kWh as of September 2025.
-These competitive prices directly reduce operational expenses, leading to a significantly lower total cost of ownership for colocation and large-scale deployments.
-The state's power mix is primarily generated from coal and natural gas.
+Average Cost Of Power: Industrial electricity rates in Indianapolis typically range from $0.07 to $0.09/kWh, as of September 2025.
+These competitive power costs translate directly into lower operational expenses for high-density compute and storage environments.
+The state's power mix is heavily weighted towards coal and natural gas, with a smaller but growing renewables portfolio.

-Power Grid Reliability The power grid serving the main data center zones in Indianapolis is well-engineered and stable.
-Major colocation facilities are supported by redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical infrastructure.
+Power Grid Reliability: The power grid serving the primary data center zones is reliable and well-maintained.
+Facilities in the region are supported by redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical infrastructure.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indiana provides a significant sales and use tax exemption on the purchase of qualifying data center equipment and power consumption.
-This incentive dramatically lowers the initial capital investment and reduces ongoing operational costs for tenants and operators.
+Tax Advantage For Data Centers: Indiana offers a significant financial benefit through a sales and use tax exemption for qualifying data center investments.
+This incentive covers computer equipment, electrical systems, and software, which substantially lowers the initial capital cost of a deployment.

 Natural Disaster Risk

-Indianapolis has a moderate natural disaster risk profile, making it a secure location for critical IT infrastructure.
-The FEMA National Risk Index score is 35.35 out of 100 as of September 2025.
+Indianapolis has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 out of 100, as of September 2025.
+The location is not exposed to hurricanes, widespread wildfires, or major coastal events.

-The location is insulated from coastal threats like hurricanes and tsunamis.
-The primary environmental risks to consider are seasonal weather events, including tornados, strong winds, winter weather, and hail.
-The region also has some exposure to earthquakes due to its proximity to the New Madrid Seismic Zone.
+The primary environmental risks to consider are tornados, strong winds, winter weather, and hail.
+The region also has some earthquake risk due to its proximity to the New Madrid Seismic Zone, though significant events are infrequent.